 If you receive a grant, you should consider speaking to a tax advisor about the effect of receiving a grant before you enter into a grant agreement.
-You can also visit the Australian Taxation Office website at www.ato.gov.au for more information.
+You can also visit the Australian Taxation Office website for more information.

 11. Announcement of grants